-The appointment of Mr Viv May PSM as an Interim Administrator for Wingecarribee Shire Council follows the suspension of the Councillors by Minister for Local Government, Shelley Hancock on 12 March 2021.
+The appointment of Mr Viv May PSM as an Administrator for Wingecarribee Shire Council follows the suspension of the Councillors by Minister for Local Government, Shelley Hancock on 12 March 2021.

 On the 1 September 2021, the NSW Government announced a Public Inquiry will be held into Wingecarribee Shire Council.
-The Minister for Local Government Shelley Hancock, has also suspended the councillors, reappointed the interim administrator and deferred the 4 December council election until the public inquiry is completed.
+The Minister for Local Government Shelley Hancock, has also suspended the councillors, reappointed the interim administrator and deferred the 4 December council election until the public inquiry was completed.

 The Administrator will act as the Council, effectively replacing the role previously performed by the Mayor and Councillors.

 For information about the role of an interim administrator, please read our Frequently Asked Questions.